 The RBC Blue Water Project is a wide-ranging program dedicated to protecting the world's most precious natural resource: fresh water.
 We support initiatives that help protect water in our growing towns and cities.
 We also promote responsible water use with our employees and clients, are committed to reducing the intensity of our own water footprint and encourage the growth of water businesses.

 The first official rain garden is being installed in Morden, thanks to funding from the RBC Blue Water Project and a partnership between Pembina Valley Conservation District (PVCD) and the City of Morden.
 Rain gardens are an attractive and efficient way to sustainably utilize rainwater runoff and reduce surface water contamination.
-The concept has become […]
+The concept has […]

 The City of Morden was excited to host a representative from Hockey Canada on Friday, May 8th